 The attainment of the environmental and social characteristics promoted by the Portfolio was measured using the sustainability indicators specified below.
-The indicators are those prescribed by the UN Sustainable Development Goals ("SDGs")1 and the principal adverse impact ("PAI") regime (further information on PAI is mentioned below).
-The sustainability indicators have helped in maintaining the Portfolio's commitment to invest a minimum of 20% of the Portfolio's NAV In sustainable investments and maintaining a minimum of 20% of the Portfolio's NAV in investments which attain the environmental and social characteristics promoted by the Portfolio; as well as ensuring the ESG credentials of all investee companies in the investment universe.
+The indicators are those prescribed by the UN Sustainable Development Goals ("SDGs").1 The sustainability indicators have helped in maintaining the Portfolio's commitment to invest a minimum of 20% of the Portfolio's NAV In sustainable investments and maintaining a minimum of 20% of the Portfolio's NAV in investments which attain the environmental and social characteristics promoted by the Portfolio; as well as ensuring the ESG credentials of all investee companies in the investment universe.
 The Investment Manager uses alignment with the SDGs as its proxy for measuring contributions to an environmental or social objective.
 The Investment Manager has implemented a proprietary process (the "SDG Framework") to measure the extent of an issuer's alignment to the SDGs (and, by extension, contribution to environmental or social objectives).
 The SDG Framework combines data from three external providers in order to measure the extent of an issuer's alignment to the SDGs, and produces an alignment score which may show positive alignment to one or more SDGs for a given investment.